senryhuen/watched-series-tracker/README.md

 **NO LONGER IN DEVELOPMENT**

-watched-series-tracker is a command line interface program written in Java which allows you to track the series you've watched and the dates you watched them.
+watched-series-tracker is a command line interface program written in Java that allows you to track the series you've watched and the dates that you watched them.

 ## Features
-* Remembers all the dates you started and finished watching a series for any number of series, whereas the built-in history in streaming services usually only saves the most recent time you watched something
+* Remembers all the dates of when you started and finished watching a series for any number of series, whereas the built-in history in streaming services usually only saves the most recent time that you watched something
 * Quickly create/start/update an entry in the watchlog by using the option of automatically using the current date
 * View a table showing the full history of when and what you have watched
 * View a table showing all the unique series you have watched